 FEMP Solar Hot Water Calculator: Online tool to help Federal agencies meet Energy Independence and Security Act (EISA) of 2007 Section 523 requirements for new Federal buildings and major renovations to meet 30% of hot water demand using solar hot water equipment if life cycle cost effective.

-HOMER: A model for evaluating design options for both off-grid and grid-connected power systems for remote, standalone, and distributed generation applications.
+Energy HOMER: Evaluate design options for both off-grid and grid-connected power systems for remote, stand-alone, and distributed generation applications.

 In My Backyard (IMBY): Screening tool used to estimate solar photovoltaic (PV) array and wind turbine electricity production based on specifications of system size, location, and other variables using a Google Maps interface.